cander76/stat386-projects/_posts/2022-08-02-first-blog.md

 # Datasets

 Of course, when graphing data, you are going to need a dataset to manipulate and get to the desired output.
 Ggplot only takes in datasets that are in the form of a data frame.
 In this example, we will be using the mtcars dataset that is already installed in the tidyverse.
-There are many datasets that you can install into R, or you can scrape your own data, but that is another lesson for another time.
+There are many datasets that you can install into R, or you can scrape your own data, but that is another blog for another time.
 We can view the components of this specific mtcars dataset by using the command:

 ```?mtcars```